HTTP-RPC/Lima/README.md

 [![Releases](https://img.shields.io/github/release/HTTP-RPC/Lima.svg)](https://github.com/HTTP-RPC/Lima/releases)

 # Introduction
 Lima is an open-source framework for simplifying development of responsive iOS and macOS applications.
-It combines the power of SwiftUI-like declarative layout with the flexibility and stability of the [UIKit](https://developer.apple.com/documentation/uikit/) framework.
+It combines the productivity of SwiftUI-like declarative layout with the flexibility and stability of the [UIKit](https://developer.apple.com/documentation/uikit/) framework.
 The project's name comes from the nautical _L_ or _Lima_ flag, representing the first letter of the word "layout":

 ![](README/lima.png)